HackYourFutureBelgium/lab-antwerp-1/student-bios/ashenafikebede.md

 ## A little about me

 Hey everyone, my name is Ashenafi.
 I'm a web development and programming enthusiast.
-I have Electrical Engineering and Microelectronics Engineering background.
-I love to code and I have some expriences in programming.
+I have BSc in Electrical Engineering and MSc in Microelectronics Engineering.
+I love to code and I have some self-taught expriences in programming.

-I have a good background of software and hardware programming !